 Most good frames should include both options, allowing you to combine them to really make sure the frame is only on when you want it to be.

 One last note: set your expectations accordingly when it comes to display quality.
-Even though they're essentially just screens with photo storage, screen quality remains frustratingly low across the digital photo frame industry.
+Even though they're essentially just screens with photo storage, screen quality is only slowly becoming a priority across the digital photo frame market.

-Look out for screens that are HD (as some still aren't that) but don't expect Full HD, let alone 4K - meaning that these screens will typically be markedly lower resolution than your phone's, and in turn lower resolution than your photos.
+Look out for screens that are at least Full HD (as some still aren't that) and even better 2K, though don't expect to see 4K yet.
+Note that the lower resolution screens will typically have fewer pixels than your phone, and in turn lower resolution than your photos are at.

 Still, for most people that won't be a problem, and the displays tend to be bright and crisp enough to make photos look good, with decent viewing angles so you can enjoy photos from across the room.
 It just might frustrate serious photographers hoping to see their photos at their absolute best.

 Smart displays are a new product category kicked off by Amazon's Echo Show: stationary displays that include a virtual assistant.
 The Echo Show includes Amazon's Alexa assistant, but you can now also buy smart displays powered by the Google Assistant, now branded as Google Nest Hubs.

 We've made the decision to include some of these smart displays in this chart because they include support for displaying slideshows of photographs, along with a whole lot of functionality besides, such as watching YouTube, listening to music, looking up travel instructions, or just asking Amazon or Google for information about various things.

 Smart displays are currently about the same price as many dedicated digital photo frames, which might make them a no-brainer given they have so much extra functionality.
-There are a couple downsides to be aware of though.
+There are a couple of downsides to be aware of though.
 First up, they can be a little more confusing to navigate, and lack the ultra-simplicity of some of the offline digital frames.